Candid wedding photography is like an art in itself, and it has some big challenges.

 The first thing to do when you reach the ceremony venue is to take a picture of the whole building.
 In case it is not well located – let’s assume it stands between an ugly supermarket and a super modern restaurant – try not to include the whole view in the frame.
 Alternatively, look for details (a unique sign, a flower arch. etc.) that reveals the information about the location.

-Try to get there as soon as the groom does, so you will have plenty of time to capture the feelings in that moment, but always be ready for the bride’s arrival.
+Try to get there as soon as the groom does, so you will have plenty of time to capture the feelings at that moment, but always be ready for the bride’s arrival.

 Here comes the bride